 Eater has an excellent article about Japanese convenience stores.
 As the article notes, convenience stores aren’t just for food.
 7-Elevens have ATMs that accept foreign cards, which is a big deal, as most Japanese ATMs accept only domestic cards.

 I went into a convenience store almost every day during my time in Japan, mostly to pick up water and snacks.
-One piece of advice, which is mentioned in the Eater article: if you find a snack you like at a particular convenience store, go back to the store and buy more.
+I can offer one piece of advice, which is mentioned in the Eater article: if you find a snack you like at a particular convenience store, go back to the store and buy more.
 Each store – even within the same chain – offers different items, and there’s no guarantee you’ll find the same snack again.

 While I had most of my meals at sit-down restaurants, I did get one meal at a convenience store.
 After attending a baseball game in Tokyo, I was hungry but too tired to go to a restaurant.
 7-Eleven came to my rescue.
 I picked up a bowl of udon, which the clerk heated up in a microwave.
 I felt guilty eating convenience store food, so I quickly snapped a photo of the bowl at my hostel and worked on destroying the evidence.